Notice of Privacy Practices

-Recovery Centers of America (RCA) is required by law to maintain the privacy and confidentiality of your health information and to provide you with notice of its legal duties and privacy practices with respect to your health information.
+Shoutout™, brought to you by Recovery Centers of America (RCA), is required by law to maintain the privacy and confidentiality of your health information and to provide you with notice of its legal duties and privacy practices with respect to your health information.
 Please also respect the privacy of others you encounter in treatment.

 RCA collects health information about you and stores it in an electronic health record.
 This is your medical record.
 The medical record is the property of RCA, but the information in the medical record belongs to you.
 The Health Insurance Portability and Accountability Act (HIPAA) requires RCA to maintain the privacy of your medical record.
 HIPAA generally requires that any uses or disclosures of information in your medical record be limited to the minimum necessary to the purposes of the uses or disclosures.
 HIPAA also provides you certain rights with respect to the information in your medical record which are described below.